solo-io/workshops/gloo-edge/README.md

 ```
 /opt/google/chrome/chrome https://httpbin.solo.io/
 ```
-After logging in with `user1` / `password` you will be able to view the httbin UI.
+After logging in with `user1` / `password` you will be able to view the httpbin UI.
 As well as send GET requests.

 However, when logging in with an administrator account (`admin1` / `password` credentials), you will be able to make POST requests too.